Maneuvering measurement-coherence into measurement-entanglement: Main results

-\paragraph{Measurement-cohering power conversion to \mep{}} Here we demonstrate our main results that the \mcp{} of a quantum channel can be converted to the \mep{} in composition with free channels.
+Here we demonstrate our main results that the \mcp{} of a quantum channel can be converted to the \mep{} in composition with free channels.
 The following lemma will be used to prove the main results: \begin{lemma} For quantum channels $\mathcal{E}_{AB}$ and $\mathcal{F}_{AB}$, it holds that

 \end{lemma} \begin{proof} The left-hand side (LHS) is equal to or greater than the right-hand side (RHS) due to the broader domain being considered for maximization.
 The opposite direction is demonstrated below: